rapidsai/cuml/cpp/include/cuml/experimental/fil/Implementation.md

 codebase.

-It is also occasionally useful to make use of a `constexpr` value indicating whether or not `ENABLE_GPU` is set, which we introduce as `raft_proto::GPU_ENABLED`.
+It is also occasionally useful to make use of a `constexpr` value indicating whether or not `CUML_ENABLE_GPU` is set, which we introduce as `raft_proto::GPU_ENABLED`.

 ### Avoiding CUDA symbols in CPU-only builds